-Jacqui L’Ange is a Cape Town based author, editor and scriptwriter.
+Jacqui L’Ange is an author, editor and scriptwriter.
 Her debut novel, The Seed Thief, was published in South Africa in August, 2015.

-Ecological concerns permeate much of Jacqui’s work, from her investigative environmental journalism in the 90s through her continued role as campaign and expedition writer for UN Patron of the Oceans Lewis Pugh, to rewilding the farm she calls home.
+Ecological concerns permeate her work, from investigative environmental journalism in the 90s through her continued role as campaign and expedition writer for the ocean-protection NGO the Lewis Pugh Foundation.

 Jacqui was born in Durban, South Africa, and grew up across five continents.
 She lives at Woodgate, a regenerative farm and writers’ retreat in the Western Cape, where she plants at least one tree per day.